The contribution of stars, dust, neutral gas and supermassive black holes in galaxies to the cosmic baryon inventory: Cosmic dust mass history

 It is worth discussing the metallicity-dependent DTH correction, as described in Section~\ref{sec:modellingAssumptions}.
-The effect of this correction on the CDMH is negligible below $z\approx 1.3$ as the Universe is on average enriched to solar metallicity.
-When the DTH for solar metallicity was used, the CDMH at $z \gtrsim 1.3$ was $\approx 0.1-0.3$~dex higher than the CDMH calculated with the metallicity-dependent DTH and shown in Figure~\ref{fig:cdmh}.
-This meant that the metallicity-dependent correction was important to better resolve the peak of the CDMH, as opposed to a plateau at $z \gtrsim 1.3$.
+The slope of the CDMH at $z \lesssim 1$ is similar when using $\mathrm{DTH=0.0073}$ versus the \citet{remy-ruyerGastodustMassRatios2014a} metallicity-dependent DTH.
+The reason for this is that the Universe is at this point on average enriched to at least solar metallicity.
+At higher redshift, the CDMH inferred with the solar metallicity DTH was basically flat, meaning that the metallicity-dependent correction was important to better resolve the peak of the CDMH, as opposed to a plateau, at $z \gtrsim 1$.